lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/02-Yelp-MVP/README.md

 ```
 GET "restaurants"
 ```
-- She/He can add a new restaurant, and be redirected to the `show view` of that new restaurant.
+- A visitor can add a new restaurant, and be redirected to the `show view` of that new restaurant.

 ```
 GET "restaurants/new"
 POST "restaurants"
 ```

-- She/He can see the details of a restaurant, with all the reviews related to the restaurant.
+- A visitor can see the details of a restaurant, with all the reviews related to the restaurant.

 ```
 GET "restaurants/38"
 ```

-- She/He can add a new review to a restaurant
+- A visitor can add a new review to a restaurant

 ```
 GET "restaurants/38/reviews/new"